barbalex/vermehrung/src/docs/privacy.md

 sort1: 29
 ---

-Nachfolgend eine kopierte Vorlage.
 Weil eine Datenschutzvereinbarung verlangt wird und rechtlich heikel ist, habe ich nachfolgend den Text aus einer Vorlage kopiert und leicht angepasst.
 Im Zweifel gilt der vernünftige Menschenverstand.<br/><br/>

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the